Phrai Bueng district

 Phrai Bueng (ไพรบึง, [pʰrāj bɯ̄ŋ]) is a district (amphoe) in the central part of Sisaket province, northeastern Thailand.

 Geography

-Neighboring districts are (from the north clockwise): Phayu, Si Rattana, Khun Han, Khukhan, and Wang Hin.
+Neighbouring districts are (from the north clockwise): Phayu, Si Rattana, Khun Han, Khukhan, and Wang Hin.

 History

 The area of the district was originally part of Khukhan district.
 On 1 October 1969 tambons Phrai Bueng, Samrong Phlan, Din Daeng, and Prasat Yoe were split off and formed the new minor district (king amphoe) Phrai Bueng.
 On 22 August 1975 it was upgraded to a full district.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 81 villages (mubans).
 Phrai Bueng is a township (thesaban tambon) which covers parts of tambons Phrai Bueng and Samrong Phlan.
 There are a further six tambon administrative organizations (TAO).